WSUCptSCapstone-F23-S24/sel-githubcopilotassistedsoftwaredev/Sprint3Report.md

 Here's what we'd like to improve:
    * Improve issue usage - marking as in progress, done, etc
    * Increasing communication between subteams
+   * Improve consistency for weekly meeting
+   * Further improve the prepatory and planning phase for future case studies